Cloud-Foundations/Dominator/cmd/imagetool/README.md

 - **get-image-updates**: get a stream of image updates
 - **get-package-list**: get package list for an image
 - **get-replication-master**: show the replication master for the imageserver
+- **import-fs-tree**: import a recursive file-system tree from a specified URL and write the corresponding image in the specified directory
 - **list**: list all images
 - **list-mdb**: list all image names in the MDB (images may not exist)
 - **list-not-in-mdb**: list all images not listed in the MDB